qubard/mcidle-rs/README.md

-# mcidle-rs 🦀
+# mcidle-rs

-Yet another port of mcidle, but this time to [Rust](https://www.rust-lang.org/).
+Yet another port of mcidle ✨, but this time to [Rust](https://www.rust-lang.org/).

 ### Supported Minecraft versions
 | Version        | Protocol     |